imatge-upc/multimodal-registration/README.md

 # Set-up
 The code provided contains a Dockefile containing all the necessay dependencies to compile the project.
-Scripts `build.sh` and `run.sh` are also provided to buld the image and run a container with the specified images.
+Scripts `build.sh` and `run.sh` are also provided to build the image and run a container with the specified images.
 Any environment variable stating with `PHD_*` will be autmatically added to the container.
 Please configure your datasets and results folder in the `run.sh` script.